-After David had crossed on the pontoon the men marched up a high hill.
-Looking back he had a view of most of the army and a grand sight it was.
+After David had crossed on the pontoon, the men marched up a high hill.
+Looking back, he had a view of most of the army, and a grand sight it was.
 It was approaching in three columns, each headed for one of the three pontoon bridges.
-The serpentine movements of the troops with their flying Fags was a beautiful sight.
+The serpentine movements of the troops with their flying flags were a beautiful sight.

 chest high water river crossing

-Again in the night between one and four, in a heavy rain, the Corps crossed upon a narrow and dangerous bridge.
-All the men were momentarily expecting an attack having had during the day their rear harassed by some of the rebel artillery.
+Again, in the night between one and four, in heavy rain, the Corps crossed upon a narrow and dangerous bridge.
+Immediately, all the men expected an attack, having had their rear harassed by some of the rebel artillery during the day, but they crossed unimpeded.
 They advanced along the plank road to its junction with the turnpike at Peck’s farm, about two miles west of Chancellorsville.
-During Thursday night, full rest was given.
+That night, full rest was given.

 a plank road

 On Friday, General Howard made the disposition of the Corps in three lines of battle.
-Through the woods and across a road leading into the turnpike stood the One Hundred and Fifty-third Pennsylvania Volunteer Infantry.
-The General use them more as a close line of skirmishers, than a regular line of battle.
+Through the woods and across a road leading into the turnpike stood the 153rd Pennsylvania Volunteer Infantry.
+The General used them more like a close line of skirmishers than a regular line of battle.
 They were ordered to stand three feet apart.
-They were still in this position Saturday noon supporting a section of artillery commanding the road.
+They were still in this position on Saturday at noon, supporting a section of artillery commanding the road.

 the skirmish line of battle

-David assisted in the slashing of the trees to make the barricade in front of the regiment on the Chancellorsville battle ground.
-General von Gilsa was present and told the men how to cut the timber but when he was hit by a falling tree he told the men, “Quit, that’s enough”.
+David assisted in the slashing of the trees to make a barricade in front of the regiment, on the Chancellorsville battleground.
+General von Gilsa was present and told the men how to cut the timber, but when he was hit by a falling tree, he told the men, “Quit, that’s enough.”

 Information was brought by a runner that an attack was expected on the right flank.
-Skirmishers were thrown forward into the woods and about five o’clock in the afternoon they reported the rebels were massing and approaching.
+Skirmishers were thrown forward into the woods, and, at about five o’clock in the afternoon, they reported the rebels were amassing and approaching.

 advancing across open ground

-Hardly had the information been brought in, and the line called into readiness, when the tooting of numberless small bugles was heard and the whizzing of balls began.
-The explosion of shells over and alongside of everybody clearly demonstrated that the rebels were in force.
-A fact which the thirty-five cavalry men on patrol had not been able to discover.
+Hardly had the information been brought in, and the line called into readiness when the tooting of numerous small bugles was heard, and the whizzing of balls began.
+The explosion of shells, over and alongside everybody, clearly demonstrated that the rebels were in force.
+A fact which the thirty-five cavalrymen on patrol had not been able to discover.

-The rebels advanced closed in mass with their whole force.
+The rebels advanced, close-in mass with their whole force.
 The attack was a concentrated volley of gunfire directed along their line of the brush barricade from end to end.
 And the Rebels were rushing over the cleared space where the trees had been cut down.
-At the opening of the battle at Chancellorsville John Ribble was the first man wounded.
-He stood in line next to David and he saw him fall.
+At the opening of the battle at Chancellorsville, John Ribble was the first man wounded.
+David stood in line next to him and saw him fall.
 He never moved again.
 The dead man was removed in a wagon and taken to the rear.

-After the first volley, the Forty-fifth New York, accompanied by the two pieces of artillery, sought refuge in a very rapid change of base.
-And soon after the Fifty-fourth New York also retired.
-After both supports had withdrawn in mass, the One Hundred and Fifty-third Pennsylvania Volunteers still stood.
-And as a regiment they gave a parting volley to the enemy, which the rebel prisoners reported to have fearfully mowed down their ranks of the advancing First Virginia Brigade.
+After the first volley, the Forty-fifth New York, accompanied by two pieces of artillery, sought refuge in a very rapid change of base.
+And soon after, the Fifty-fourth New York also retired.
+After both supports had withdrawn in mass, the 153rd Pennsylvania Volunteers still stood.
+And as a regiment, they gave a parting volley to the enemy, which the rebel prisoners reported to have fearfully mowed down the ranks of the advancing First Virginia Brigade.

-Then the order to retreat was given and the One Hundred and Fifty-third certainly withdrew for the purpose of having men left to fight again.
+Then the order to retreat was given, and the 153rd indeed withdrew to have men left to fight again.
 It was a moment of great excitement.
-As David retired from the Rebel advance he saw the stacked guns of the 41st Regiment but all the men were gone.
+As David retired from the Rebel advance, he saw the stacked guns of the 41st Regiment, but all the men were gone.
 He took a gun from the stack and fired.
 He found out the regiment behind the 153rd had retreated and left their weapons.
 Those troops were supposed to be guarding the rear.
-At a military hearing held after the battle Comrade Rhoads testified that when he retired from the Rebel flank at Chancellorsville, he saw the stacked guns of the 41st Regiment and the men gone.
+At a military hearing held after the battle, Comrade Rhoads testified that when he retired from the Rebel flank at Chancellorsville, he saw the stacked guns of the 41st Regiment and the men gone.

-Several vain attempts were made to rally the retiring forces of the Eleventh Corps but they preceded on the retreat by the brigades and divisions to get the farthest away from the enemy as they could.
-It was impossible to find cover from the Rebels sharpshooters.
+Several vain attempts were made to rally the retiring forces of the Eleventh Corps.
+Still, they were preceded on the retreat by the brigades and divisions trying to get as far away from the enemy as they could.
+It was impossible to find cover from the Rebel sharpshooters.